epam/AIRUN-Engineering-Benchmark/pages/sandbox-test/reports/copilot/copilot-sonnet-sandbox-tests-november-2024.md

 ## Summary

-- Inline code suggestions were fast; however, the chat was a bit slower than average
+- Inline code suggestions were fast; however, the chat was a bit slower than average.
-- A couple of tests failed with a "cannot provide code that matches public code" error
+- A couple of tests failed with a "cannot provide code that matches public code" error.
-- Errors appeared in the chat window but disappeared when the request was regenerated
+- After submitting a request via the chat window, errors appeared instead of a response, which then disappeared after regenerating the request.
 ![error.png](../../../../images/sandbox-test/copilot/copilot-sonnet-error.png)

 ---